 - Request Information

-Monica is Tourism Kamloops' bold leader responsible for the strategic direction, community relationships, tourism development, and leading travel media relations, corporate communications, and tourism industry research/data.
+Monica is Tourism Kamloops' bold leader responsible for the strategic direction, community relationships, and tourism development.

 Lisa is your go-to for stakeholder relations, a media visit to Kamloops, corporate communications, tourism industry research/data, and how to get more involved with Tourism Kamloops.